naomipate/practice-module-one-assessment/readme.md

 - `npm run test-5` &nbsp;&nbsp; 05-complex-functions.js
 - `npm run test-6` &nbsp;&nbsp; 06-word-problems.js

-Lastly, on the testing front, these commands will run each file without watching for changes.
+These commands will run each file without watching for changes.
 They're good for those of you who like to solve the problem first, then test it.

 - `npm test arrays`
 - `npm test objects`